EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/introduction.md

 This guide contains a number of [workflow examples](./workflow-examples.md) designed to assist users in building TRE-ready containers.
 Other [container examples](./container-examples.md) are also available in our [TRE Container Samples](https://github.com/EPCCed/tre-container-samples/) repository.

 > [!NOTE]
-> Users wishing to gain access to the CES inside a Safe Haven will need to contact their Research Coordinator and request for access.
+> Users wishing to gain access to the CES inside a Safe Haven will need to contact their Research Coordinator and request access.

 ## TRE directories